andreasabel/inCode/entry/introduction-to-singletons-3.md

 ```

 We've briefly touched on type families before (in talking about `SingKind`),
-but, for a quick review, type families act a bit like type-level functions.
+but, as a quick review: type families act a bit like type-level functions.
 They
 take types as input arguments and return types in return.

 We can inspect how type families are applied by using the `:kind!` command in